 16. Koh Hong : December 28th, 2014 – Koh Hong was the beginning of our venturing in Phang Nga Bay, a picturesque area that is characterized by towering rocky cliffs and an endless number of small islands.
 When we first started out on the boat, I found navigating by sight pretty doable.
 Match what you see in front of you to the islands and land on the chart.
 Not too hard.
 But the second I got up here I was lost.
 There were so many islands that I found it impossible to figure out where we were on the chart at any given time.
 Good thing we had an expert on board.

 We didn’t spend too long at this neat little place.
-We anchored outside a lagoon, and then took the kayaks in to paddle around.
+We anchored outside a lagoon and took the kayaks in to paddle around.
 Unfortunately, this was a moment of burnout and kid tension, so we probably didn’t appreciate or enjoy it nearly as much as we might have.
 Instead, we hunkered down on the boat for dinner and went to bed early.
 (I guess family tension = no pictures, because we don’t have even one of this spot, even though it was beautiful).

 17. Koh Ka Rot : December 29th, 2014 – The next morning, Sawyer and Zach got to ride behind the boat for a while, as we motored north, and got caught in the biggest downpour of our trip.
 The rain left as quickly as it came.
 We decided to take the boat down an increasingly narrow stream, into the mangroves, and eventually passed a long-tail boat filled with a young man and a couple kids who motioned for us to follow them.
 So we continued on the path, getting into shallower and shallower muddy water.
 We finally reached a small village, right about as we touched bottom.
 We ended up having to get ourselves turned around, and headed back out the the deeper water as the whole village came out and watched.